Back to the Future – Historical collections and contemporary art production in Milingimbi

 RH: Anything else you want to say about why working with collections is important?

 RN: Because we want to carry on going on and on.
 Because our feeling tells us to carry on that knowledge forever.
 We are doing this in partnership with balanda that have the right heart.
 It doesn’t matter that sometimes we have a problem.
-We have to brake that problem a part and make the straight path.
+We have to break that problem apart and make the straight path.
 We have to keep going together.
 If there is something wrong we have to talk to each other.

 * Association of Northern, Kimberly and Arnhem Aboriginal Artists, peak body of northern art centres